angie0120/aws-security-hub-audit-ready-excel-reports/README.md

 2. Lambda function collects Security Hub findings on schedule.
 3. Findings are transformed into structured data.
 4. Excel workbook is generated with:
     - Detailed findings
-  - Pivot tables for severity and compliance
+    - Pivot analysis for severity and compliance
     - Summary KPIs
 5. Workbook is uploaded to S3 for audit-ready distribution.

 ---